 An example of a reef is the Great Barrier Reef which was formed when the sea levels rose, flooding the continental shelf of Australia, allowing the coral that were growing on the edges of the shelf to grow and begin form the reef.

-Origin of reefMiddle English riff from or akin to ON rif (< IE *reip-, a strip < base *rei-, to tear, cut > rive): orig. used of cords for reefing
+Origin of reefMiddle English riff from or akin to Old Norse rif ( from Indo-European an unverified form reip-, a strip from base an unverified form rei-, to tear, cut from source rive): origin, originally used of cords for reefing

 - to reduce the size of (a sail) by taking in part of it